contractual-dev/contractual/README.md

 🔹 Preventing Breaking Changes and Detecting Schema Drift \
 🔹 Ensuring Consistency Between Backend and Data Teams \
 🔹 Generating Language-Specific Types from a Shared Contract

+By treating schemas as first-class entities, Contractual eliminates uncertainty at integration points, enabling backend, frontend, and data engineering teams to maintain predictable and enforceable APIs and structured data across the entire stack.

 > Initially built for the **Node.js and TypeScript ecosystem**, Contractual is planned to support additional
 > languages.